scalar-labs/scalardb/docs/backup-restore.md

 **Cosmos DB**

-You must create a Cosmos DB account with a Continuous backup policy to create point-in-time restore (PITR).
+You must create a Cosmos DB account with a Continuous backup policy enabled to create point-in-time restore (PITR).
 Backups are created continuously after enabling this.
+For creating a transactionally-consistent backup, you can refer to the [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).

 **DynamoDB**

-You must create tables with point-in-time recovery (PITR) in DynamoDB.
-Point-in-time recovery creates a continuous backup for a table.
+You can enable the point-in-time recovery (PITR) feature for tables in DynamoDB.
+Point-in-time recovery(PITR) creates a continuous backup for a table.
 For selecting a restore point, you can refer to [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
 You can enable auto-scaling if you want.
 Auto-scaling helps to maintain throughput capacity based on workload.
 It helps in improving efficiency and reducing costs.
 Scalar DB Schema Loader enables PITR and auto-scaling by default.